-Using interactive technology from the American Battle Monuments Commission, maps, and primary and secondary source analysis, students will determine leadership strategies taught and used during the Pacific Theater of World War II.
+Using maps, and primary and secondary source analysis, students will determine leadership strategies taught and used during the Pacific Theater of World War II.
 Cooperative groups will read and discuss excerpts from the 1942 primary source, Leadership for American Army Leaders, to determine preferred leadership techniques during the war.
 Students will also discuss leadership in the context of a combat scenario involving an amphibious landing at Peleliu.
 By examining the memoirs of a young officer at Peleliu, Andrew Haldane, they will assess the overall value of tactical leadership at the line officer level.